General Principles of Classification

 Characteristics of Kingdom Monera

-- Some single cells, others colonial.
+- Unicellular and microscopic.- Some single cells, others colonial.

 - Nuclear material not enclosed within nuclear membrane-prokaryotic.